Tools and Resources for Sustainable Communities

 Household Carbon Footprint Calculator

-This EPA program provides technical assistance, analytical tools, and outreach support to state, local, and tribal governments on climate change and energy issues.
+This EPA program provides technical assistance, analytical tools, and outreach support to state, local, and tribal governments on energy issues.

 Smart Growth and Climate Change